Tuesday, November 5, 2024

 Widespread social behavior significantly impact how the schema organizes

-information and the intensity of automatic thoughts
+information and the intensity of automatic thoughts.

-The Role of Automatic Thoughts and Addictions
+Exploring the Relationship Between Automatic Thoughts and Addictions

-The schema strengthens these automatic thoughts and reinforces the behavior for future situations.
-These mental structures set the precedent for any other knowledge gained about similar circumstances.
-This has dangerous implications for the individual and people that are directly or indirectly affected by the individual.
-Socialization also has a huge impact on our behavior and the development of the schema.
-The media, our authority figures, our parents, each have a role in inputting easily accessible data into our mental framework.
-This is one reason why a child that is being raised by a parent battling alcoholism may be more susceptible to being an alcoholic.
-I think those who play music do have a stronger understanding of the schema.
-At first music takes intense learning.
-For example, if you were a novice violin player you may use tape to play the correct notes and constantly glance at your fingers.
-However after a while you can play the notes perfectly just by touch without even thinking.
-Just like any other habit, you don't have to think about what you are doing, your brain automatically know what needs to be done because of past situations.
-Some people are even more musically inclined if they come from a musical family and teachers further enforce the music lessons in the schema.
-Similarity, an addiction could be difficult at first but the person will still unconsciously do that same action time after time.
-For some people especially those with addictive personalities or grew up in households where addictions are a part of daily life, addiction would already have a highly developed schema.
+I think those who play music have a stronger innate understanding of the schema.
+At first music demands intense learning.
+For example, if you were a novice violin player you may use tape to guide your fingers to play the correct notes and constantly glance at your fingers.
+However, after a while you can play the notes perfectly by touch without even thinking.
+Just like any other habit, you do not have to think about what you are doing, your brain automatically know what needs to be done because of past situations.
+Some people are even more musically inclined if they were raised by a musical family.
+Then if that same individual has a music teacher, the music lessons are reinforced again.
+Similarly, for some people, especially those with addictive personalities or grew up in households where addictions control daily life, addiction is highly developed in the schema before any substance is personally abused.

 Conclusion